dplascenciap/CSFS1010-Assignment-1/README.md

 This repository contains the HTML, CSS, and JSX components needed by the application.

-The Figma design for this website can be found hereÑ
+The Figma design for this website can be found here:
 - https://www.figma.com/file/0LwdD8MHOU9qYsYBQZbwv6/Pet-Store---eCommerce?node-id=0%3A1

 This website should responsive and it should be displayed on a PC, a tablet, and a mobile screen.